1154 Departmental Academic Advisor

 2. Facilitates the academic progress of students toward completion of a degree by auditing the academic records of students relative to degree program requirements, advising them of their status, and counseling students regarding curriculum deficiencies in terms of the completion of required courses for the degree and in terms of grades received in courses already completed.

-3. Prevents unnecessary repeating of courses already taken at other institutions by transfer students by reviewing the transfer evaluation form to determine the equivalency of listed courses to required Missouri State University courses, and making a recommendation to the Department Head regarding its appropriate Missouri State University equivalent.
+3. Prevents unnecessary repeating of courses already taken at other institutions by transfer students by reviewing the transfer evaluation form to determine the equivalency of listed courses to required SMSU courses, and making a recommendation to the Department Head regarding its appropriate SMSU equivalent.

 4. Manages the enrollment in courses by reviewing requests for class adds and drops, recommending approval for add requests, and approving drop requests which are appropriate for the student and his/her academic major.